-Citigroup Inc. (C), the biggest U.S. bank to have regulators reject its capital plan this year, dismantled a board committee created during the credit crisis to police the disposal of toxic and unwanted assets.
+Citigroup Inc. (C:US), the biggest U.S. bank to have regulators reject its capital plan this year, dismantled a board committee created during the credit crisis to police the disposal of toxic and unwanted assets.

 About $200 billion of such assets remained when directors broke up the Citi Holdings oversight panel last month under new Chairman Michael O’Neill.
 Shannon Bell, a spokeswoman for New York-based Citigroup, confirmed the move.

 Assets in Citi Holdings have shrunk from about $600 billion since Chief Executive Officer Vikram Pandit created the unit in 2009 after the bank almost collapsed.
 The division, with losses of $19 billion since inception, still holds Spanish and Greek loans, overdue U.S. mortgages, bonds worth a fraction of face value and a consumer lender that Pandit has yet to sell.

 “To remove the focus now on bad assets of any sort is simply a risky decision,” said Gerald Hanweck, a former Federal Reserve economist who’s now a finance professor at George Mason University in Fairfax, Virginia.
 “The board would want to have more focused monitoring on these kinds of assets, not be happy that you got rid of $400 billion of them.”

 Scrutiny of how Wall Street directors oversee risk intensified this month after New York-based JPMorgan Chase & Co.
 (JPM:US), the biggest U.S. bank by assets, reported a $2 billion loss tied to the trading of illiquid credit derivatives.
 None of the directors on JPMorgan’s risk committee had worked at a bank or as a financial risk manager.